kst179/fused-attention/README.md

 [^2]: Typicaly head dim `H` is one of $64$ or $128$.

+[^3]: Speedup calculated as (time_naive / time_fused - 1) * 100%, and shows how much of perfomance (batches / ms) gained relative to the naive implementation (so the 0% speedup is the same, 100% speedup is twice faster and so on).

-[^3]: Memory used in attention function calculation to store score tensor if using half precision, qkv and output tensors are not considered there.
+[^4]: Memory used in attention function calculation to store score tensor if using half precision, qkv and output tensors are not considered there.